rupesh43210/dependabot_Scan/README.md

 ---

-**Contact**: For support and questions, please contact the MiDAS DevSecOps team.
+**Contact**: For support and questions, please open a GitHub issue or contact the development team.

 **Last Updated**: November 2025